No Black Mesa Pumped Storage Project | #NoBMPSP

 What is the Black Mesa Pumped Storage Project?

 The Black Mesa Pumped Storage Project (BMPSP) is a pumped storage hydropower project proposed by Nature & People First.
-This energy development company wants to build three “Pumped Storage” energy projects along the northeastern edge of Black Mesa.
+This energy development company wants to build three “Pumped Storage” energy projects along the northeastern edge of Black Mesa which would require 450,000 acre-feet of Navajo water.
 See the linked maps below for each project site.

 What is a Pumped Storage Hydropower (PSH) project?